-Parts that require a single entry (interview-style)
+Activities that require a single entry (interview-style)

-Parts that require multiple entries (diary style)
+Activities that require multiple entries (Diary style)

-You can also design a mission part so scouts answer ONE set of questions multiple times - they do this by submitting multiple entries.
+You can also design a mission activity so scouts answer ONE set of questions multiple times - they do this by submitting multiple entries.
 In the following example, scouts have been asked to submit a minimum of 3 entries in order to capture different snacking moments.
 Scouts will answer the same set of questions each time they share a snacking moment in a new entry.